haisum/haisum.github.io/_posts/2019-10-13-aws-13-saa-exam-notes-s3.md

 ### Storage Classes

+#### S3 Standard

-**S3 Standard**: For general purpose.
+For general purpose.
 Highly redundant and available 99.99% of the time.
 Durability: 11 9s.

+#### S3 RRS

-**S3 RRS**: Reduced redundancy but not recommended because S3 Standard is cheaper.
+Reduced redundancy but not recommended because S3 Standard is cheaper.

+#### S3 IA
-**S3 IA**: Infrequently Accessed Data.
-Available
+Infrequently Accessed Data.
+Available 99.9%.

-99.9%
+#### S3 IA One Zone

-**S3 IA One Zone**: Same as S3 IA but redundancy only in one AZ.
+Same as S3 IA but redundancy only in one AZ.
 Available 99.5%.
 Durable 11 9s but in one Zone.

 These two are good for objects that are more than 128 KB and can be stored for a minimum of 30 days.
 Otherwise Amazon charges you for one month and 128 KB.

+#### Glacier
-**Glacier**: For archival.
+For archival.
 Can not specify glacier at object creation time.
 Must use lifecycle transition with 0 days to immediately transition.
 Must be at least 6 months storage.
 That’s what AWS charges for minimum.

-Glacier Retrieval Options:
+##### Glacier Retrieval Options

-*Expedited*: Available within 1-5 Minutes
+Expedited: Available within 1-5 Minutes

-*Standard*: Retrieves within 3-5 hours
+Standard: Retrieves within 3-5 hours

-*Bulk*: Within 5-12 hours.
+Bulk: Within 5-12 hours.

 Minimum 3 AZ used for standard,d IA and glacier.

 ### Transfer Acceleration

 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 It takes advantage of Amazon CloudFront’s globally distributed edge locations.
 Transfer Acceleration cannot be disabled, and can only be suspended.

 ### Objects

-- You can upload and copy objects of up to **5 GB** in size in a single operation.
+- You can upload and copy objects of up to 5 GB in size in a single operation.
 For objects greater than 5 GB up to 5 TB, you must use the multipart upload API
 - You can associate up to 10 tags with an object.
 Tags associated with an object must have unique tag keys.

 ### Security